ryanstwrt/FRIDGe/docs/source/Assembly.md

 `Assembly Material` is a string used to create a material for the assembly.
 `Pins Per Assembly` is an integer of the number of pins for the assembly.
 **Note:** This number should fit an exact number of rings required, Table 3, shows pins are required for a given number of rings.
+`Z Position` is a float which allows the user to manually adjust where they want the bottom of the fuel section in the assembly to be.
+**Note:** If no `Z Position` is selected the default value of 0 will be used.

 Table 3.
 Variables for Smear Assembly YAML file.